run-llama/ts-agents/README.md

       metadata: [Object]
     },
     input: { query: 'public protection budget 2023-2024' },
-    output: "The Public Defender's Office, which is a key component of the public protection sector, has a proposed budget for Fiscal Year 2023-24 of $50.9 million."
+    output: "The budget for Public Protection in San Francisco for Fiscal Year (FY) 2023-24 is $2,012.5 million."
   }
 }
 ```